Piccolo Mangart (Marco Battistutta)

 • The Alps are the highest and most extensive mountain range in Europe, stretching approximately 1,200 km across seven Alpine countries: France, Switzerland, Italy, Liechtenstein, Austria, Germany, and Slovenia (from west to east).
 The alpine arc generally extends from Nice, France on the western Mediterranean to Trieste, Italy on the Adriatic; it is visible on the lower central portion of the map, just above the boot of Italy.
 The Pyrenees is the mountain range straddling the border of France and Spain in the lower left corner.
 It extends nearly 500 km from its union with the Cantabrian Mountains to Cap de Creus on the Mediterranean coast.
 The geography of Norway is dominated by vast mountain ranges broken up by sparsely populated valleys and some of the longest fjords on earth.
 The Lyngen Alps (the glaciated line of mountains on the uppermost portion of the map) are a mountain range in northeastern Troms og Finnmark, east of the city of Tromsø, in the arctic circle.
 Iceland (the large isolated island at the extreme upper left corner of the map) has similar Nordic qualities, but because of its unique geology (volcanic), is lower in elevation and lacks the steep topography found in both Norway and the alps.
 Click on image for Google Map.

-Massif du Mont Blanc/Aosta Valley (Italy/France)
+Massif du Mont Blanc/Aosta Valley (France/Italy)

 • Topographic map of the central and eastern regions of the Mont Blanc Massif and the northwesternmost corner of the greater Valle d'Aosta region, including: Mont Blanc (far left); the north faces of the Aiguille du Midi leading into Chamonix valley (extreme NE corner of the map); Courmayeur du Mont Blanc where the south faces of Mont Blanc drain into Val Veny on the left and Val Ferret on the right (center left on the map); Courmayeur and Courmayeur valley (lower middle section of the map).
 The Aiguille Rouges, Glacier du Tour, and the Argentiere Basin are just out of view.
 (Image: Wikipedia.
 Click to enlarge).